Singing is done with both the body and the mind

 U3A Tawa enjoys enormous cooperation from the Tawa Library staff.
 This course involves U3A receiving long term loans (six weeks) of books that are new to Tawa Library.
 Members then read and discuss the books.
 If a member of the group is impressed with the reports from the others they will usually be allowed to have that book next, provided there is no formal reserve on it in the general library system.
 Members of the group are encouraged to write reviews of their books and these reviews are featured on the library’s “New Books” shelves.
 Everyone is encouraged to widen their reading range by reading outside their personal comfort zones if possible.
 Tea and coffee are provided by the library.

-2nd Thursday of the month at 10am, Semester 2 continues from July 13th
+2nd Thursday of the month at 10am, starts February 8th

 Venue: Tawa Library